For many cardholders, the no-annual-fee Wells Fargo Propel card may be the best deal.

 Both the Wells Fargo Propel and Capital One Venture cards are aimed at frequent travelers and share many benefits.
 One major area where the two cards differ is annual fees.

-The Wells Fargo Propel American Express card has no annual fee, while the Capital One Venture card has an annual fee of $95 (waived in the first year).
+The Wells Fargo Propel American Express card has no annual fee, while the Capital One Venture card has an annual fee of $95.
 However, the Venture card has a significantly higher introductory bonus (50,000 miles after spending $3,000 in the first three months compared to 20,000 points after spending $1,000 in the first three months).
-When you combine this offer with no annual fee in the first year, it’s easy to see how the Venture card can earn you more miles.
+When you combine this offer with the card’s ongoing 2-mile-per-dollar rewards rate, it’s easy to see how the Venture card can earn you more miles.

 However, if you’re planning on holding the card for longer than one year, you’ll want to look at your spending patterns and decide whether the Venture card will make enough to offset its $95 annual fee.